Topic IndexLibrary Index

 Artificial sphincter.
 A small inflatable cuff is put around the neck of the bladder.
 It can be inflated to prevent urine leakage.
 And it can be deflated to empty the bladder.
 The child may still need a catheter from time to time to fully empty the bladder.

 In some cases, your child may need surgery.
-Your child’s healthcare provider will discuss surgery options with you if needed.
+Your child’s healthcare provider will discuss surgery choices with you if needed.
 Surgery may be done to:

 Talk with your child’s healthcare providers about the risks, benefits, and possible side effects of all treatments.